DistributedCafe/DistributedCafeProject/docs/index.md

 ## Manager application documentation
 Manager application documentation can be found at this link: [Manager application documentation](./typedoc/manager-application/index.html)

+## Customer application documentation
+Customer application documentation can be found at this link: [Customer application documentation](./typedoc/customer-application/index.html)

 ## Employee application documentation
 Employee application documentation can be found at this link: [Employee application documentation](./javadoc/index.html)